Azult/AndroidScripts/README.md

-Linux scripts tom make Android reversing easier
+Linux scripts to make Android reversing easier

 fridaServer.sh:
 	Kills running frida-server on the device and starts a new one in background